iamsmruti/generative-art/src/sketches/toothpick_sequence/blog.md

 The toothpick sequence is a mathematical and geometric pattern that involves repeatedly adding toothpicks to a set of existing toothpicks based on specific rules.
 It was popularized by the mathematician Martin Gardner in his column in the August 1971 issue of Scientific American.

-Here are the rules for generating the toothpick sequence:
+A two-dimensional arrangement of toothpicks is constructed by the following iterative procedure.

-1. Start with a single horizontal toothpick as the initial configuration.
+1. At stage 1, place a single toothpick of length 1 on a square grid, aligned with the y-axis.
-At each step, every existing toothpick is replaced by a specific pattern of toothpicks:
+2. At each subsequent stage, for every exposed toothpick end, place a perpendicular toothpick centered at that end.
-2. Each horizontal toothpick generates two vertical toothpicks, one above and one below it.
-3. Each vertical toothpick generates three horizontal toothpicks: one to its left, one to its right, and one above it.
-4. Repeat the process, applying the rules to all the toothpicks generated in each step.
-5. The toothpick sequence exhibits interesting properties and can grow quite rapidly, forming intricate patterns.
-As more and more iterations are performed, the number of toothpicks and their arrangement becomes increasingly complex.
+3. The resulting structure has a fractal-like appearance.

 #### Here is how we can simulate the sequence
 ```js